DragosGaburel/MockCoffeMachine/README.md

 How to create venv (virtual environment)
-1. Run this in root directory of the project after cloning in. python -m venv venv
+1. Run this in root directory of the project after cloning it. python -m venv venv

-2. Activate the virtual environment venv\Scripts\Activate
+3. Activate the virtual environment venv\Scripts\Activate

-3. Install dependencies from the requirements file i made.
+4. Install dependencies from the requirements file i made.
 This will install Flask and other Python dependencies: pip install -r requirements.txt